griffithlab/VAtools/docs/vcf_expression_annotator.rst

 The VCF Expression Annotator also accepts a custom tab-delimited (TSV) file input for the expression file.
-This TSV file will need to contain one column with gene or transcripts Ensembl IDs and one column with the expression values.
+This TSV file will need to contain one column with gene or transcrip Ensembl IDs and one column with the expression values.
 This file then needs to contain a header line that is used to identify the contents of each column.
 This is done via the  ``--id-column`` and ``--expression-column`` parameters which need